DonnchaC/onionbalance/docs/design.rst

 In Complex mode, introduction point information is uploaded directly from each instance to the management server via an onion service.
-The onion service instance does not publishing it's onion service descriptor to the HSDir system.
+The onion service instance does not publishing its onion service descriptor to the HSDir system.

-A descriptor is uploaded from an instance to it's management servers each time Tor generates a new onion service descriptor.
+A descriptor is uploaded from an instance to its management servers each time Tor generates a new onion service descriptor.
 A simple daemon running on the onion service instance listens for the event emitted on the Tor control port when a onion service descriptor is generated.
 The